Major sports events around the world that have been hit by the coronavirus outbreak:

 – U.S. Olympic trials for wrestling, originally scheduled for April 4-5 at Penn State University, were postponed.

-– U.S. Rowing postponed its Olympic team trials and will not run a national team event for 30 days.
+– U.S. Rowing postponed its Olympic team trials.

 – The NBA has suspended its season.